-Toyota Avalon Maintenance - Shock and Strut Replacement
+Toyota Avalon Maintenance - Shock And Strut Replacement

 The Toyota Avalon is a great car and really reliable.
 Yet, like other vehicles, it needs regular maintenance.
-Is your Avalon not responding to the road like it should?
+Is your Avalon not responding to the road as it should?
 Is it taking longer to return to normal after hitting bumps?
 Chances are it is time to replace the shocks and struts.
-Here is guide on how to replace them.
+Here is a guide on how to replace them.

 Front Shock and Strut Replacement.

 In order to replace these parts, you will need to:

 - First, find a level piece of ground to park the Avalon on.
 Then, engage the parking brake.
 Next, remove the front tires and jack the front end into the air with support from jack stands.

 - The front assemblies for the Avalon are under the front of the car.
 You can locate them by looking for springs with hardware that runs through the assembly and connects to the end of the suspension.